Pound falls after UK bank chief rules out extending help

 It has also put intense political pressure on the Conservative government of Prime Minister Liz Truss, who took office in early September with a promise to boost growth through tax cuts and deregulation.

+Friction has grown between the government and the independent Bank of England.
+Business Secretary Jacob Rees-Mogg suggested Wednesday that market turbulence was primarily the result of the bank’s failure to raise interest rates as quickly as its U.S. counterpart, the Federal Reserve.

+He said the market response was “much more to do with interest rates than it is to do with a minor part of fiscal policy.”

+Many economists dispute that view and blame the government’s budget announcement for the mayhem.
 In an effort to ease concerns, Treasury chief Kwasi Kwarteng said Monday that he would release the government’s detailed fiscal plans on Oct.
 31, three weeks earlier than scheduled.

 But the government still hasn’t detailed how it will pay for its tax cuts, except to say faster economic growth will increase tax revenue.
 Economists say deep public spending cuts will be needed.
 The independent Institute for Fiscal Studies says the government may have to reduce spending by as much as 62 billion pounds a year to achieve its targets for controlling public debt.

-In more bad financial news, the Office for National Statistics said Wednesday that Britain’s economy contracted by 0.3% in the quarter in August, with manufacturing and consumer services both recording falls.
+In more bad financial news, the Office for National Statistics said Wednesday that Britain’s economy contracted by 0.3% in August, down from 0.1% growth in July, with manufacturing and consumer services both recording falls.

 “The economy shrank in August with both production and services falling back, and with a small downward revision to July’s growth the economy contracted in the last three months as a whole,” said the office’s chief economist, Grant Fitzner.